Homeschool Styles: Which One Is Best For Your Family?

 Classical Homeschooling

-There are five tools and stages of learning in the classical homeschooling method; Reason, Record, Research, Relate, and Rhetoric.
+There are five tools and stages of learning in the classical method; Reason, Record, Research, Relate, and Rhetoric.

 A child has to go through each stage progressively before they get to the final (rhetoric) stage where the emphasis is on communication.

-Classical education goes back to the ancient Roman and Greek eras.
+The classical approach with its roots in ancient Greece and ancient Egypt, is among the oldest homeschooling styles, dating back to the Middle Ages.
 It involves having an analytical approach to learning, where kids learn to critique something instead of taking anything at face value.

 The Well-Trained Mind: A Guide to Classical Education at Home by Susan Wise Bauer